forestgrape/coronavirus/2_biological/omicron.md

 ### Refs Tropism of Omicron

 #### Summary HKUMed
-*HKUMed finds Omicron SARS-CoV-2 can infect faster and better than Delta in human bronchus but with less severe infection in lung* https://www.med.hku.hk/en/news/press/20211215-omicron-sars-cov-2-infection
+*HKUMed finds Omicron SARS-CoV-2 can infect faster and better than Delta in human bronchus but with less severe infection in lung*, December 2021 https://www.med.hku.hk/en/news/press/20211215-omicron-sars-cov-2-infection

-> This study does not tell a tropism for macrophages, it just indicates a changed tropism.
+> In view of the hypothesis of immune cell infection, this study does not tell a tropism for macrophages, it just indicates a changed tropism.
 A tropism for the bronchi could explain some vaccine escape since they are farther away from systemic immunity.
 However from a tropism for the bronchi alone, unlikely induces a reduction of the immunity induced by natural infections.

 #### Chan
 Chan MC, Hui KP, Ho J, Cheung MC, Ng KC, Ching R, Lai KL, Kam T, Gu H, Sit KY, Hsin M. SARS-CoV-2 Omicron variant replication in human respiratory tract ex vivo.

 #### Marais
 Marais, G. J. K., Hsiao, N. Y., Iranzadeh, A., Doolabh, D., Enoch, A., Chu, C. Y., ... & Hardie, D. R. (2021).
 Saliva swabs are the preferred sample for Omicron detection. medRxiv.

 #### Zhao
 Zhao H, Lu L, Peng Z, Chen LL, Meng X, Zhang C, Ip JD, Chan WM, Chu AW, Chan KH, Jin DY.
 SARS-CoV-2 Omicron variant shows less efficient replication and fusion activity when compared with delta variant in TMPRSS2-expressed cells: Omicron variant replication kinetics.
 Emerging Microbes & Infections.
 2021 Dec 27(just-accepted):1-8.